koheimiya/checkpoint/README.md

     """ Compute the binomial coefficient. """

     def __init__(self, n: int, k: int):
-        # Upstream tasks are prepared here.
+        # Declaration of the upstream tasks.
-        # Al attributes of a task with type `Task` are considered as the upstream tasks.
+        # Any attribute of a task with type `Task` is considered as an upstream task.
         if 0 < k < n:
             self.left = Choose(n - 1, k - 1)
             self.right = Choose(n - 1, k)
         elif k == 0 or k == n:
-            # We can just pass a value without computation in place of a task.
+            # We can also set dummy tasks with their value already calculated.
             self.left = Const(0)
             self.right = Const(1)
         else:
             raise ValueError(f'{(n, k)}')

     def run_task(self) -> int:
-        # Here we define the main computation of the task,
-        # which is delayed until it is necessary.
+        # The main computation of the task, which is delayed until necessary.

-        # The return values of the prerequisite tasks are accessible via `.get_result()`:
+        # The return values of the prerequisite tasks are accessible via `.get_result()`.
         return self.left.get_result() + self.right.get_result()

 # Construct a concrete task with the class instantiation, which should be inside of `Cache`.